55+ of the Best Blogging Tools for Beginners

 - The best blogging tools and resources for new bloggers

-- Basic information on these tools and resources
+- Basic information on these free and paid blogging tools and resources

-- Why you need these resources and blogging tools for beginners
+- Why you need these resources and tools for beginners

-But before we get to those tools, what sets low-income and high-income bloggers apart.
+But before we get into those blogging tools, what sets low-income and high-income bloggers apart.

 The Main Difference Between Low-Income and High-Income Bloggers

-A study by GrowthBadger last year illustrated key differences between high-income and low-income bloggers, and they’re quite interesting.
+A study by GrowthBadger illustrates the key differences between high-income and low-income bloggers, and they’re quite interesting.

 - Bloggers making over $50,000 a year placed more emphasis on SEO than those making less money.
 They were 4.3 times more likely to perform keyword research.